cognizant-ai-labs/covid-xprize/README.md

 # covid-xprize
-Issues-only repository for tracking work on the COVID X-Prize project
+For tracking work on the COVID X-Prize project.